 Price and availability

-Apple currently has the iPad Air 4 and iPad (2020) in stock, but there are major price differences due to the iPad Air 4’s upgrades specs.
+You can find both the iPad Air 4 and iPad (2020) in-store or online at the Apple Store, but be prepared to pay significantly more for the iPad Air 4’s upgrades specs.
 The iPad 32GB base model, with WiFi only and no data package, starts at $329.
 Upgrading storage to 128 GB increases the price to $429, and adding cellular functionality can raise the cost to $459.

 The Air 4’, on the other hand, starts at $599 for the 64GB WiFi-only model.
 Adding a data package raises the price to $729, and a storage upgrade to 256GB brings your cost to $749.
-Part of the reason for the notable price difference is the Air 4’s superior processor and screen, in addition to considerably more storage space.
+You’re paying an extra $300 on average with the Air 4’ for its large storage capacity, improved screen quality, and faster performance.

 Overall winner: iPad Air 4

-The iPad 4 might beat the new iPad in nearly every comparison, but those superior features will cost you.
+While the iPad 4 is superior in function, specs, and hardware to the new iPad, you can expect to pay significantly more for it.
 The deciding factor for many consumers is the price difference, at more than $250.
 The Air 4 is far more suitable for multi-tasking or professional work, but the iPad is still an excellent tablet for those that want a dependable device at a lower price.